-The School of Agriculture and Applied Sciences at Alcorn State University is a premier land-grant entity that prepares highly competent graduate and undergraduate students for advanced learning.
-It addresses existing needs of agriculture and applied sciences while facilitating centers of excellence which promote worldwide community development based on the accomplishments of its research and extension professionals.
+The School of Agriculture and Applied Sciences at Alcorn State University fulfills its 1890 Land-Grant mission by preparing the next generation of leaders in the fields of agriculture, human sciences, biotechnology and advanced technologies.
+The school also strives to address the needs of underserved communities and agricultural and applied sciences sectors while facilitating centers of excellence which promote community development based on the accomplishments of its research and Extension endeavors.